ballerina-platform/ballerina-lang/docs/specification/typesandvar.md

 > NOTE: A future version of the language will likely introduce syntax to constrain the value space of a map to a particular type.
 The syntax under consideration for that is map<TypeName> VariableName.
 We are currently not considering expanding the key space beyond string.

-### Type: `xml` & `xmlDocument`
+### Type: `xml` & `xmldocument`

-The `xml` type is used to represent an XML element and `xmlDocument` is used to represent a full XML document.
+The `xml` type is used to represent an XML element and `xmldocument` is used to represent a full XML document.
 Ballerina also understands XML Schema and allows one to declare that an element or document must conform to a particular schema.

 XML element variables are declared in either of the following ways:
 ```